 By Anu Linjamäki, Product Marketing Manager, Basware

-Despite the signs of improvement, this is still a worrying trend for SMBs.
-Smaller businesses often lack the depth of resources/capabilities that larger businesses do for tracking down open invoices and pushing for collections.
-Although over 1,000 UK businesses signed-up to the Prompt Payment Code formed in 2009, clearly other options must be explored to make sure that SMBs can stay afloat in this tough financial period.
+This “growing culture” of delayed payments is truly worrying for small businesses, which often lack the depth of resources and capability that larger businesses do for tracking down open invoices and pushing for collections.
+While over 1,000 UK businesses have signed-up to the Prompt Payment Code formed in 2009, this increase in delayed payments shows that other options must be explored for SMBs to stay afloat in this turbulent time.

-Step one should be to eliminate the paper-based ‘mailroom’ processing of invoices.
-Governments are increasingly mandating that their suppliers invoice them electronically, to remove the time and resources needed to process them.
-SMBs should action this by moving to a billing system which allows e-invoicing and therefore allows customers to be invoiced quickly, in a traceable way that reduces the resources required to process documents – thus speeding the payment process on both sides.
+The first step here should be eliminating the paper-based ‘mailroom’ processing of invoices.
+We’re increasingly seeing governments mandate that its suppliers invoice them electronically, to remove the time and resources needed to process them.
+The aim is to have a positive effect on the due date that invoices are approved by.
+SMBs should take note here by moving to an e-invoicing system which allows customers to be invoiced quickly, in a traceable way that reduces the resources required to process documents both on the supplier’s and customer’s end and thus speeding the payment process.

-The transparency of finances means supplier and buyer alike will have better visibility of cash-flow, avoiding cash being tied up in limbo.
-A good invoice automation software provider will provide all-round capability for buyers - allowing close monitoring of payments, as well as social collaboration tools that enable both buyer and supplier to collaboratively resolve billing disputes.
-For suppliers it is also valuable, if their customers are able to provide self-service tools to check the processing status of their invoices.
+The transparency of finances provided by invoice automation systems means that buyer organizations using such solutions will have better visibility of cash-flow, avoiding cash flow ‘myopia’ – cash being tied up in limbo.
+A good invoice automation software provider will also provide all-round capability which allows close monitoring of payments, as well as social collaboration tools that enable both buyer and supplier to collaboratively resolve billing disputes by accessing a live audit of the status of invoices.

-Ultimately, e-invoicing is able to remove some of the barriers related to delayed payments.
-It provides a consistent and convenient format for the buying organization to process incoming invoices – minimizing delayed payments and maximizing the likelihood of companies getting what they’re owed sooner rather than later.
+In essence, e-invoicing is able to remove at least some of the barriers related to delayed payments.
+It provides a consistent and convenient format for the buying organization to process incoming invoices, therefore minimizing this problem of delayed payments and maximize the opportunity of companies getting what they are owed sooner rather than later.